hesselberthlab/lab-website-new/_projects/rna-repair.md

 activation of the unfolded protein response.
 The yeast RNA ligase Trl1 joins 2',3'-cyclic phosphate and 5'-OH RNA fragments 32, yielding a phosphodiester linkage with a 2'-phosphate that is subsequently removed by the 2'-phosphotransferase Tpt1.
-Inspired by previous work in C. elegans, we rescued the lethality of TRL1 and TPT1 deletions in budding yeast by expressing intron-less versions of the 10 normally intron-containing tRNAs, indicating this repair pathway does not have additional essential functions.
+Inspired by previous work in *C. elegans*, we rescued the lethality of *TRL1* and *TPT1* deletions in budding yeast by expressing intron-less versions of the 10 normally intron-containing tRNAs, indicating this repair pathway does not have additional essential functions.
 These cells are critical reagents that have opened the door to new studies of eukaryotic RNA repair.
+We are currently expanding this approach to study the breadth of RNA repair across evolution.

 ### Unfolded protein response